Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty

 \section{Transaction Fee Mechanism Design Space}

-In this section, we formalize the design space of transaction fee mechanisms (TFMs) for parallel execution environments and identify the key properties such mechanisms must satisfy.
+We now formalize the design space of TFMs for parallel execution environments and identify the key properties such mechanisms must satisfy.
 Our goal is to understand how different choices of \emph{schedulers} and \emph{risk-divisions} interact, and to characterize which combinations yield mechanisms that are both economically robust and resistant to manipulation.

 At a high level, a TFM operates in conjunction with a scheduler that determines a feasible execution schedule for a set of transactions, subject to parallelism and object constraints.
 The fee mechanism must determine how execution uncertainty is priced, leading to different \emph{risk-division} regimes as defined in \cref{sec:riskdivision}, ranging from \emph{user-friendly} (users pay only for objects they actually consume), to \emph{scheduler-friendly} (users pay for all objects they declare), with intermediate compromises generalized by the generalized division rule.